How to Write an Analytical Essay: 5 Steps, Examples & Topics

 4) Process Analysis Essay

-Explains how something works or how a process unfolds step by step.
+Explains how a process works or how a sequence of actions unfolds.

 Example: Breaking down the scientific method and how it is applied in real-world research.